Page loading ... Please wait.

 Printer Friendly Page

-In a small bowl whisk together the flour and salt.
-Set aside.
+Checkerboard Cookies: In a bowl whisk the flour with the salt.

-In bowl of your electric mixer (or with a hand mixer), beat the butter and sugar until light and fluffy (about 2 to 3 minutes).
-Add the egg, vanilla extract and orange zest and beat until well blended.
+In the bowl of your electric mixer (or with a hand mixer), beat the butter until creamy.
+Add the sugar and vanilla extract and beat until light and fluffy (about 2 minutes).
+Add the egg and beat until well blended.
+Scrape down the sides and bottom of your bowl as needed.
 Add the flour mixture and beat just until incorporated.

-Divide the dough in half and place one half of the dough back into the bowl of your electric mixer.
-Add the cocoa and hazelnut mixture to the dough and beat until incorporated.
-Set aside.
+Divide the dough in half (370 grams each) and place one half of the dough back into the bowl of your electric mixer.
+Add the cocoa powder, ground almonds, and coffee (if using) and beat until incorporated.

-When both the white and chocolate dough are firm, remove from freezer and lay the white dough on a cutting board, removing the parchment paper.
-Lightly brush the top of the white dough with a little water (this helps the layers to stick together).
-Remove the parchment paper from the chocolate dough and place it evenly on top of the white dough.
-Trim the edges of the two doughs so the rectangle now measures 6 inches by 10 inches (21.25 x 25 cm).
+When both the white and chocolate doughs are firm, remove from freezer and place the white dough on a cutting board, removing the top piece of parchment paper.
+With a pastry brush, lightly brush the top of the white dough with a thin coating of the strained apricot glaze (or water) (this helps the layers to stick together).
+Remove the parchment paper from the chocolate dough and gently place it on top of the white dough, pressing down so it adheres to the white dough.
+Trim the edges of the dough so the rectangle now measures 6 x 10 inches (15 x 25 cm).
 (Take the chocolate dough trimmings and add to the 1/2 cup of reserved chocolate dough.)
-Lengthwise cut the rectangle into thirds (3 - 2 inch by 10 inch stripes) (5 x 25 cm).
-Place one strip on a piece of plastic wrap.
-Brush the top of the dough with water and place the second strip on top of the first (alternate colors so you have white, black, white, black pattern).
-Brush the top of the second layer with water and stack the third layer.
-Press down lightly on the top of the dough and then wrap and freeze for 15 minutes, or until firm.
+Then cut the rectangle lengthwise into thirds (3 - 2 x 10 inch (5 x 25 cm) wide stripes).
+Place one strip on a piece of parchment or wax paper.
+Brush the top of the dough with apricot glaze and place the second strip on top of the first (alternate colors so you have white then chocolate pattern).
+Repeat the process.
+Lightly press down on the top of the dough so the layers adhere to each other and then wrap and freeze for about 15 minutes, or until firm.

-Preheat oven to 350 degrees F (177 degrees C) and place rack in center of oven.
+When you're ready to bake the cookies, preheat your oven to 350 degrees F (180 degrees C).
 Line a baking sheet with parchment paper.
-Remove dough from freezer and place on a cutting board.
-With a sharp knife cut the block of dough into 1/4 inch thick slices.
-Place on prepared baking sheet spacing about 1 inch (2.54 cm) apart.
-Bake for about 5-7 minutes or until cookies just start to brown around the edges.
+Remove the checkerboard log from the freezer and place on a cutting board.
+With a sharp knife cut the log into 1/4 inch (.75 cm) thick slices.
+Place on your prepared baking sheet spacing about 2 inches (5 cm) apart.
+Bake for about 8 minutes or until the cookies are firm around the edges but still a little soft in the center.
 Remove from oven and place on wire rack to cool.

 Baked cookies can be stored in an airtight container up to one week.

-2 tablespoons (12 grams) unsweetened Dutch-processed Cocoa Powder
+2 tablespoons (15 grams) unsweetened Cocoa Powder (regular unsweetened or Dutch processed)

 3/4 cup (150 grams) granulated white sugar